Michigan Sex Offender Registration Act

 Prosecutors and judges are notoriously tough on felony violations of the Michigan Sex Offender Registration Act.
 Your best hope of avoiding a harsh sentence is with a top, experienced criminal defense lawyer.

-Sex Offenders Registration Act Amendments
+Sex Offenders Registration Act (SORA)

-The amendments to the SORA require each offender to be placed into a tier classification.
-The Michigan State Police Sex Offender Registry and Enforcement Unit is responsible for determining an offender’s tier classification based on the offense for which the offender was convicted of and certain prior convictions.
-The tier classification determines the length of time the offender is required to be registered (MCL 28.725) and the number of times the offender is required to verify each year (MCL 28.725a).
+The Michigan Sex Offender Registration Act (SORA) amendments require each offender to be classified into a tier.
+The Michigan State Police Sex Offender Registry and Enforcement Unit determines an offender’s tier classification based on the offender’s conviction and prior convictions.
+The tier classification determines the length of time the offender must be registered (MCL 28.725) and the number of times the offender is required to verify each year (MCL 28.725a).

 The Reporting Requirements

-2. Changes place of employment or employment is discontinued.
+- Changes place of employment or employment is discontinued.

-3. Enrolls as a student with an institution of higher education, changes campuses, or enrollment is discontinued.
+- Enrolls as a student with an institution of higher education, changes campuses, or enrollment is discontinued.

 Employee Definition Includes Volunteers

-2) Failure to sign registration forms as required by MCL 28.727(4) is punishable as a 93-day misdemeanor.
+- Failure to sign registration forms as required by MCL 28.727(4) is punishable as a 93-day misdemeanor.

-4) Failure to maintain a valid identification as required by MCL 28.725a(7) is punishable as a 2-year misdemeanor.
+- Failure to maintain a valid identification as required by MCL 28.725a(7) is punishable as a 2-year misdemeanor.